-- CNC Machine Operator – runs a machine like a laser, water jet or plasma cutter.
-Must understand how the machined is programmed and how to maximize the volume of work that comes off it.
+- CNC Machine Operator – runs a machine like a laser, water jet, or plasma cutter.
+Must understand how the machine is programmed and how to maximize the volume of work that comes off it.

 - Welder – preps and sets up pieces in fixtures as needed, may also make the fixture, uses MIG TIG or resistance welding as required to join pieces, may do post-weld clean-up too.